keshlab/Stats-Scripts/README.md

     - Note can only handle two levels
 - list of covariates ( covars=c('age','sex','race'))

+## repeated_anova

+- Repeated measures anova to calculate a group by time interaction
+- outputs F stats and p values for group, time and group by time
+- requires your original data frame, a list of measures, list of covariates, list of two interaction terms (eg. Group and Timept) and name of subject id.

 ## run_contrast_d

 - calculates Cohen's D effect Size (adjusted for covariates) for runcontrast output